rspencer01/dent/docs/render-pipelines.rst

 A Dent :class:`~dent.Scene.Scene` has one render pipeline to render the scene to the display.
-To help set this up (although you are welcome to do it manually), the standard scene comes default with a `renderPipeline` attribute set up as per the first example above.
-The display function for this pipeline is the `display` function of the scene.
+To help set this up (although you are welcome to do it manually), the standard scene comes default with a :code:`renderPipeline` attribute set up as per the first example above.
+The display function for this pipeline is the :code:`display` function of the scene.
 Thus, sufficient bootstrap code is::

   class MainScene(Scene):